wouterdeberg/laravel-elastic-email/README.md

 ],
 ```

-* Step 5: In your **config/app.php** file go to your providers array and comment out Laravel's default MailServiceProvider and add the following package provider:
+* Step 5: In your **config/app.php** file go to your providers array and add the following package provider:
 ```php
 'providers' => [
     /*